arifhaidari/llm_mlops/README.md

 LORA:
 it is very good to customize the pre-trained models and preserve the knowledge and train with the new knowledge.

+transformers:
+add more information and explain for transformers

 transformers with pipelines, without pipelines and with ctranslate's generator